nikumar1206/daily_projects/w7d1/README.md

 - What is a cookie and why do we use them?
 - What are the cookies that rails provides for us?
 - What does it mean to be logged into our web app?
-- Why do we need the auth token?
+- Why do we need the session token?
 - How can we tell if the user input the correct password?
 - How do we determine who the current user is?
 - Explain what happens when we log a user out.